-This op computes the edit distances between a batch of hypothesis strings and their references.
-Edit distance, also called Levenshtein distance, measures how dissimilar two strings are by counting the minimum number of operations to transform one string into anthor.
-Here the operations include insertion, deletion, and substitution.
+This op computes the edit distances, also called Levenshtein distance, between a batch of hypothesis strings and their references.
+It measures how dissimilar two strings are by counting the minimum number of operations to transform one string into another.
+The operations include insertion, deletion, and substitution.

-For example, given hypothesis string A = “kitten” and reference B = “sitting”, the edit distance is 3 for A will be transformed into B at least after two substitutions and one insertion:
+For example, given hypothesis string A = “kitten” and reference B = “sitting”, A will be transformed into B at least after two substitutions and one insertion:

 “kitten” -> “sitten” -> “sittin” -> “sitting”

-The output contains the batch_size results and each stands for the edit distance for a pair of strings respectively.
-If Attr(normalized) is true, the edit distance will be divided by the length of reference string.
+The output include the edit distance value between every pair of input and related label, and the number of sequence.
+If Attr(normalized) is true, the edit distance value will be divided by the length of label.

-input (Variable) – The indices for hypothesis strings, its rank should equals to 2 and its data type should be int64.
+input (Tensor) – The input tensor, its rank should be equal to 2 and its data type should be int64.

-label (Variable) – The indices for reference strings, its rank should equals to 2 and its data type should be int64.
+label (Tensor) – The label tensor, its rank should be equal to 2 and its data type should be int64.

-normalized (bool, default True) – Indicated whether to normalize the edit distance by the length of reference string.
+normalized (bool, default True) – Indicated whether to normalize the edit distance.

-ignored_tokens (list<int>, default None) – Tokens that should be removed before calculating edit distance.
+ignored_tokens (list<int>, default None) – Tokens that will be removed before calculating edit distance.

 - Return type